Resume for Carpenter

 6. Certifications and Training

-If you’ve taken part in any particular training program or have obtained any certifications that directly relate to carpentry.
-List them within this category.
-This shows your dedication to professional development and ongoing education within the field.
+If you have attended specific training courses or have obtained any certifications that directly relate to carpentry.
+List the details at the bottom of this list.
+This will demonstrate your commitment in professional growth and continuing education within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course regarding safety guidelines for construction.

 | Section | Content |